SEAL-IIT-KGP/TWINSSE/README.md

 ## Repository Organisation <a name="repoorg"></a>

 The repository is organised according to the TWINSSE experiments presented in the paper's main body covering experiments on different types of queries, storage and precision evaluation.
-The following directory tree shows the repository structure with subdirectories for individual experiments.
+The following directory tree shows the repository structure with subdirectories of individual experiments.

 ```
 TWINSSE